intel/scikit-learn-intelex/README.md

 You can [build the `scikit-learn-intelex` package from sources](https://github.com/intel/scikit-learn-intelex/blob/master/INSTALL.md) as well.

-Refer to 📦 [System Requirements](https://intel.github.io/scikit-learn-intelex/system_requirements.html) for details about hardware, operating system, and software prerequisites for Intel® Extension for Scikit-learn.
+Refer to 📦 [System Requirements](https://intel.github.io/scikit-learn-intelex/system_requirements.html) for details about supported hardware for Intel® Extension for Scikit-learn.

 ### 🔧 Install from PyPI channel (recommended by default)